 Unsure of your future plan?
 Want to explore career fields?
 Looking for a job or internship?
 Need to update your resume?
 The Career Center can help!
 The Career Coordinator, Shannan Fasold, works with students to support them on all aspects of their college and career exploration; which might include looking for a job shadow, volunteer, internship or part-time job, preparing an appllication, resume or for an interview, or figuring out possible career paths.

 I welcome questions via email: email@example.com or text: 971-420-3683 too

 What is a CRLE?

 Career-Related Learning Experiences (CRLEs) are structured educational experiences that connect learning to the world beyond the classroom.
+PPS requires students to write reflections about two CRLEs but most students complete many throughout their four years of high school.
 Some CRLEs happen at school and are arranged by your teacher.
 Community organizations and industry groups sponsor career days, mentor and internship programs too.
 Many students arrange their own half or full day job shadows by asking a neighbor, family friend or a friend's family member to host them.
 Some examples of CRLEs are:

 - Internship (structured work + learning experience)